 Next 15's share price is up 29.5% year to date (as at 19 December 2016).
-Next 15 reported strong growth in its US business.
+This reflects strong growth in its US business.

 HRI's European portfolio has generally performed well, according to the manager, with BE Semiconductor being a notable contributor.
 This stock has more than doubled since the beginning of the year.